 Poet & tutor, agent & project manager.

-Having completed the M.A. in Creative Writing at Manchester Metropolitan University (MMU) with Distinction and received the Janet Beer Prize, Caroline works freelance as a published poet and tutor.
-In 2014, she was ‘fungi’ poet-in-residence at the NHS National Aspergillosis Centre (NAC).
+Having completed the M.A. in Creative Writing at Manchester Metropolitan University (MMU) with Distinction and received the Janet Beer Prize, Caroline works freelance as a published poet and tutor, agent and project manager.

 “without either laughing or fainting, [Caroline] responded to my plea for help with such enthusiasm, optimism and managerial panache that I now shudder to think how things might have turned out without her assistance.”